Lost, Damaged, and Late Library Materials

 See our fee structure for more detailed information.

 Recall notices are sent either by email or US mail.
-If a book you checked out was recalled and you did not receive the recall notice, contact the Main Library right away at 621-3430 or send an email.
+If a book you checked out was recalled and you did not receive the recall notice, contact the Main Library right away at 621-6442 or contact our billing staff.

-The Library is required to send all official correspondence – including Recall notices, to your official University Email account.
+We required to send all official correspondence – including Recall notices, to your official University email account.
 If you choose not to use your official UA email account you assume the risk of not receiving recall notices and being charged late fees.

 I did not receive my Courtesy or Overdue notices for a book I checked out, and now I'm being charged for it.